alphanumeric-username/bar-ball/docs/Events.md

 The bar is lifted a bit.

-## Bar/Ball growing
+## Bar/Ball shortening

-The bar of the ball size grows.
+The bar of the ball size diminishes.